Walt Disney World’s Disney Dining Plan Overview

 Dining Plan Plus Plan Entitlements (per person, per night) This plan has not returned at this time:

-For example, if you are staying for 4 nights and using the Standard Disney Dining plan, each person would receive 4 Table Service Meals, 4 Quick Service Meals, and 8 Snacks.
+For example, if you stay for four nights and use the Standard Disney Dining Plan, each person will receive four Table Service Meals, four Quick Service Meals, and eight Snacks.

-Additionally, every Guest, regardless of Dining Plan, will receive a Refillable Mug that can be used to sodas, coffee, and tea at the Resorts.
+Additionally, every Guest, regardless of Dining Plan, will receive a Refillable Mug that can be used for sodas, coffee, and tea at the Resorts.

 What is the cost of each Disney Dining Plan?

-When the Dining Plan returned in 2024, the costs are as follows:
+For 2025 Dining Plan the costs are as follows:

 Quick Service Disney Dining Plan: